Exhibiting at Siamsa Tíre

 Siamsa Tíre is also very conscious of limiting the impacts of our activities on the environment, particularly in terms of climate change and our carbon footprint.
 To this end, we set up the Greening Siamsa initiative in 2017 and have worked since then to reduce our carbon footprint by 40%.
 We welcome submissions from artists addressing issues such as climate change, biodiversity and the Anthropocene.

 The Gallery at Siamsa Tire currently operates an Open Submission policy and accepts applications from artists to exhibit.
 Priority will be given to those that fulfill the programming policy criteria and applications are encouraged from emerging, mid career and established professional artists who are local or wish to engage and work locally.

 The organisation is also open to group submissions and happy to discuss ideas with artists who wish to curate a series of exhibitions that meets with Siamsa Tire’s programming priorities.

 Artists are requested to send a proposal outlining their project to the Selection Panel along with brief costings and examples of previous work and CV.
 Electronic submissions are acceptable (as well as postal applications) and links should be provided where appropriate.

 Proposals which demonstrate evidence of a strong link with the locality, or which investigate themes in a collaborative way, will be prioritised.
-Proposals will be considered annually in November and any submissions will be responded to before the end of the calendar year or early the following year.
+Proposals will be considered annually in December and any submissions will be responded to before the end of January in the following year.

-For further information or to submit a proposal please contact Catríona Fallon, CEO by email (visualarts at siamsatire.com) or at our postal address, Siamsa Tíre, Town Park, Tralee, Co Kerry.
+For further information or to submit a proposal please contact Catríona Fallon, Visual Arts Curator by email (visualarts at siamsatire.com) or at our postal address, Siamsa Tíre, Town Park, Tralee, Co Kerry.
 Please note, very large files may not make it past our server.
 Any artists submitting proposals which include large files should contact us in advance at the above email address.